How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 If you're feeling anxious or overwhelmed, remember that when I first started training, I had NO idea where it would take me.
 I didn’t know anyone at the gym, and I’d never lifted before and I mostly just wanted to ‘tone up’.
 CrossFit and lifting looked fun, so I took a leap of faith, and now look at me: CrossFit Games athlete and Team England weightlifter, with a silver medal at this year’s British Championships…but more importantly, I’m ENJOYING my training, feeling healthy and strong, not obsessed with looking a certain way anymore.

-Click the button above to apply for coaching or get in touch with your questions - I’m available here, and also love hearing from your via social media, where I’m always sharing content to educate and empower you to become your strongest, healthiest self!
+Click the button above to explore training options, or get in touch with your questions.
+I’m available here, and also love hearing from your via social media, where I’m always sharing content to educate and empower you to become your strongest, healthiest self!